devopsInterviews/Interviews/README.md

 - Jenkins pipelines

 You will get 90 minutes to complete the project.
-Each topic is estimated to take 30 minutes.
+Each topic was estimated to take 30 minutes.

 ## Kubernetes